 The Kane County Juvenile Justice Center (JJC) is a detention facility for juveniles between the ages of ten and up to twenty-one.
 The facility has a rated capacity of eighty beds and was constructed to allow for the expansion of eighty additional beds.
-The Kane County JJC is a regional detention facility and currently has intergovernmental agreements with six counties; DeKalb, DuPage, Kendall, McHenry, Ogle, and Stephenson.
+The Kane County JJC is a regional detention facility and currently has intergovernmental agreements with seven counties; DeKalb, DuPage, Kendall, Lee, McHenry, Ogle, and Stephenson.

 The function of the Juvenile Justice Center is to provide safe, humane and secure temporary custody for juveniles pending court proceedings, or those who have been adjudicated on delinquent charges.
 Juveniles are detained through Court orders, warrants, and at the request of local police departments if deemed appropriate by a screening tool.
 Juveniles may be held until they are adjudicated delinquent and can also be sentenced for up to thirty days.